King of Killers

-King of Killers is a 2023 Canadian American action adventure film written and directed by Kevin Grevioux and starring Alain Moussi, Marie Avgeropoulos, Georges St-Pierre, Stephen Dorff and Frank Grillo.
+King of Killers is a 2023 Canadian-American action film written and directed by Kevin Grevioux and starring Alain Moussi, Marie Avgeropoulos, Georges St-Pierre, Stephen Dorff and Frank Grillo.
 It is based on Grevioux’s graphic novel of the same title.
 It is also Grevioux’s feature directorial debut.

+Plot

+King of Killers follows former Agency hitman Marcus Garan as he attempts to unravel the mystery behind a tragic incident.
+When offered a $10 million contract to eliminate the world’s greatest assassin, Marcus travels to Tokyo to meet the client, but discovers other professional killers have been invited as well.
+Now Marcus and the others must confront this deadly, mythical assassin…or die trying.